 If you’re a modern marketer, you probably live and die by your company’s KPIs, and you can probably talk in detail from memory about your monthly traffic.
 But communicating that information to others isn’t always so easy, which is why your team needs a stable of marketing report templates.

 Learn more about what a marketing report template is, why you need one and why you’re missing the boat if you’re not including engaging visuals in your marketing reports.
-And when inspiration strikes, use Venngage’s report creator and templates to create a professional, informative marketing report for your company or agency.
+And when inspiration strikes, use Venngage’s report maker and marketing report templates to create a professional, informative marketing report for your company or agency.

 Click to jump ahead: